 2. Tea Tree

 Tea tree oil is a true healing oil.
-Often referred to as a “medicine cabinet in a bottle” tea trea oil can help alleviate:
+Often referred to as the “medicine cabinet in a bottle” tea trea oil can help alleviate:

 - nail fungus